rafael-santiago/kryptos/doc/INTERNALS.md

 ```

 All done!
 Now the new cipher is actually added into kryptos.
-However, you should not add a new stuff without also adding
+However, you should not add a new stuff without adding
-tests for it.
+tests for it too.

 ## Okay, let's write some tests for "foofish"...